Frequently Asked Questions

 The process begins by having your dog assessed.
 The assessment is in two parts: part one involves us assessing your dog’s temperament, obedience and general physical health.
 We will also check to see if your dog shows a negative reaction to either loud noises or being touched in more sensitive areas such as the paws, ears, tail.
-Once your dog has successfully navigated through part one of the assessment, part two involves your dog having a thorough medical at one of two veterinary clinics who provide a pro bono service for us and your achieving a clean Vulnerable Sector Police Check.
+Once your dog has successfully navigated through part one of the assessment, part two involves your dog having a thorough medical at one of three veterinary clinics who provide a pro bono service for us and your achieving a clean Vulnerable Sector Police Check.

 “What does it cost to be a volunteer with CTDS?”

 The short answer is nothing.
 We don’t expect volunteers to pay in addition to giving their time.